When “deadly” is wonderful

 |shame, shamejob||that’s embarrassing|

 Australia’s language is interspersed with words that come from Aboriginal languages.
-Today around 400 words are in common usage which come from 80 different Indigenous languages .
+Today around 400 words are in common usage which come from 80 different Aboriginal languages .
 Most of these words are used to describe flora and fauna or other “things”.

 A survey of newspapers in July 2007 found that the most common Aboriginal word is ‘kangaroo’, followed by ‘wallaby’ (which might be influenced by the rugby team of the same name), ‘waratah’ (also a rugby team), ‘koala’, ‘billabong’, ‘kookaburra’, ‘dingo’ and ‘wombat’.